 Leadership and empowerment are gained through information and education – learning the skills to take charge of our own futures – to be active participants in our own treatment planning – to work together toward improving the mental health system.
 A first step is to be able to access informational resources.
 We have set up the OCFA Resource Center – a small library with a computer that provides easy access to resource materials as well as to the World Wide Web.
 Just outside the center is a bulletin board and resource table containing important notices and information.
 The library is open during ordinary business hours.

 OCFA meets with consumer groups, visits peer support and community mental health centers, and listens to families.
-Please contact Marty Fuller, Director at email@example.com or (800) 852-3345, ext.
-5138 (TDD Relay 800-735-2964) to make suggestions or communicate ideas.
+Contact Thomas Grinley, Program Planner at email@example.com or (800)852-5138 ext.
+5045 (TDD Relay 800-753-2964 to make suggestions or communicate ideas

 OCFA also works closely with the NH Behavioral Health Advisory Council, the PSA Directors' Association, the Council on Aging and Mental Health, and the NH Mental Health Consumer Council.